florza/contests-engine/README.md

 - PUT /api/v1/contests/<id>/matches/<id>

 ## Recent Steps
+- Compute and save participants rank within the group (with possibly equal values) to take the ordering responsibility away from the frontend
+- Added contest 'Demoturnier Gruppen' with 7 (famous) participants to fixtures in order to have a test contest with 2 groups
 - Restructured match.result with 2 arrays (score_p1, score_p2) instead of array of arrays (score)
 - Restructured contest.result_params
 - Login with token not with a param field in the link but in a second signin form.
 The request is handled similar to a user login, i.e. it gives back a csrf-token as session id.